pagkly/Zed/Investopedia3/Series 57 Definition.md

 Series 57 Definition
 ## What Is Series 57?

-Series 57, also known as the Securities Trader Representative Exam, is an examination administered by the [Financial Industry Regulatory Authority (FINRA)](https://www.investopedia.com/terms/f/finra.asp).
-Passing the Series 57 exam is a requirement for those who wish to become professional traders of either [equities](https://www.investopedia.com/terms/e/equity.asp) or [convertible debt securities](https://www.investopedia.com/investing/introduction-convertible-bonds/).
+Series 57, also known as the Securities Trader Representative Exam, is an examination administered by the [[Financial Industry Regulatory Authority (FINRA)]](https://www.investopedia.com/terms/f/finra.asp).
+Passing the Series 57 exam is a requirement for those who wish to become professional traders of either [[equities]](https://www.investopedia.com/terms/e/equity.asp) or [[convertible debt securities]](https://www.investopedia.com/investing/introduction-convertible-bonds/).

 ### Key Takeaways